Rick Sings Nelson

+The bass guitar player on the album, Tim Cetera, is the brother of musician Peter Cetera.

 Critical reception

 The Encyclopedia of Popular Music called the album "accomplished", writing that it was part of "a series of strong, often underrated, albums".

-Variety described the album as "an straight outsanding disk".
+Variety described the album as "an straight outstanding disk".

-Billboard said the album proves that the albums contains "a package of standout material."
+Billboard said that the album contains "a package of standout material."